 4. Mixed Media

-Mixed media combines multiple materials and methods, such as incorporating textiles, paper, or found objects into a painting.
-This technique breaks traditional boundaries, fostering innovation and creativity.
+Mixed media combines two or more materials and techniques that include textiles, paper or found objects into a painting.
+This practice leads to innovation and creativity because traditional boundaries are broken.

 5. Traditional Nepali Techniques